EGI-Federation/fedcloud-vm-monitoring/README.md

 # The tenant name to be monitored in the cloud providers.
 export TENANT_NAME="access"

+# Enable verbose logging
+# VERBOSE=0, no verbose logging is OFF
+# VERBOSE=1, verbose logging is ON
+export VERBOSE=1

 # Sourcing the env. variables
 ]$ . openrc.sh
 </pre>